Shopify/shopify-api-js/docs/reference/billing/request.md

   });

   // use sessionId to retrieve session from app's session storage
-  // getSessionFromStorage() must be provided by application const session = await getSessionFromStorage(sessionId);
+  // In this example, getSessionFromStorage() must be provided by app const session = await getSessionFromStorage(sessionId);

   const confirmationUrl = await shopify.billing.request({